plumvillage/newsletter/src/en/articles/richard-brady--an-interview-with-richard-brady.md

 ***Can you share more about how, as you were beginning to walk this path, you began to bring meditation into your community and classroom and also about the effects of sharing mindfulness with your students.***

 When I met Thay and began my personal meditation practice, I was not ready to bring the practice into the Quaker school where I was teaching.
 I did not see an opening for doing that.
 My own mindfulness practice was still very young.
 I focused my attention primarily on developing it.
-A few years later a new course was set up and required for all ninth grade students for one semester.
+A few years later a new course was set up and required for all 9<sup>th</sup> grade students for one semester.
 Discovering it had a unit on health, I went to the teacher who was teaching the course and asked if I could offer one lesson on stress-reduction.
-When she said yes, I developed a lesson plan for teaching the ninth graders.
+When she said yes, I developed a lesson plan for teaching the 9<sup>th</sup> graders.
 I would have them for only 45 minutes.
 I knew whatever I did needed to be memorable.
 What were the students really interested in?
-I remembered from Frank McCourt’s book *Teacher Man*, (a book about the life of a teacher in inner city public schools) where he suggested that his high school students were interested in sex and food.
+I remembered from Frank McCourt’s book *Teacher Man* (a book about the life of a teacher in inner city public schools), where he suggested that his high school students were interested in sex and food.
 When I thought about the teenagers I’d be teaching, I added one more thing, they were deeply interested in themselves.
 They were 14-year-olds trying to figure out who they were.
 What about introducing them to their minds?

 The mind is often a part of ourselves that we don’t know much about, unknown.
 We know how to use it but, we don’t know what is happening inside when we do.
 So I invited my students to do an experiment, watching whatever happened in their minds for five minutes.
 I compared the mind to a stage where different things would come on to make appearances.
 They’d be there for a while and then leave.
 When we talked together about what they might see on their stages, they ended up realizing they might become aware of feelings, thoughts, sensations from the outer world and internal bodily sensations.